albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 **On the other hand, `static` methods cannot access the object state**.

-Different from local variables, when a method modifies the object's state (the properties), then all other methods will observe these changes.
-There is a small caveat about this which will be discussed in more detail when we talk about [concurrency](11%20-%20Concurrency.md).
+Different from local variables, when a method modifies the object's state (defined by its properties), then all other methods will observe these changes.
+Consider the following sequence of events.

+1. A box instance is created, and the property `open` is set to `false`.
+1. The `open()` method will set the property `open` to `true`.
+1. When later on the `isOpen()` method is invoked, then it returns the current value of the `open` property, which is `true`.

+There is a small caveat to this, which will be discussed in more detail when we talk about [concurrency](11%20-%20Concurrency.md).

 Consider the following example.